 That is convincing motivation to ‘trim’ spending on haircuts.
 The most I have ever spent on a haircut was $60, when I cut off nearly fifteen inches of hair from past my shoulders down to a pixie cut.
 The last time I cut my own hair, I was five and wanted the match my best friend’s cute bob.
 We hid under the table while our dad’s chatted in the other room and she obliged by giving me a trim.
 Needless to say, it did not come out the way I imagined.

 Last year, while I walked to the train from work, I passed by five salons every day.
 I kept meaning to set up an appointment, but habit took over and I ended up at home drinking tea sporting untrimmed locks.
-One night I was finally at my wit’s end with my split ends so I put down my teacup and marched over to Boots, the local health and beauty store.
+One night, finally at my wit’s end with my split ends, I put down my teacup and marched over to Boots, the local health and beauty store.
 I bought a little haircutting kit (something like this) and watched this tutorial video.
 Comforted by how easy she made it look, I cut my hair for the second time.

 If I remember correctly, I followed a method where you cut at a slight diagonal, and I watched a second video on adding in some layers.
 A few people complimented me the next day and I was emboldened by the success.